-Pupils undertake a fitness testing day at Canterbury Christ Church University in which they are put through their paces in various fitness tests.
+Pupils are given the chance to experience adventurous sports with a visit to local sports provisions, such as rock climbing.
 Pupils are also afforded opportunities to host and organise sporting events.
 In addition, sport pupils are given the chance to coach small groups and risk assess sporting situations.